 There is no data available about the effects of Quaaludes in breastfeeding.

 Quaaludes should not be taken with alcohol or with other central nervous system depressants.
-This increases the depressant effects and depending on the doses taken it can be fatal.
+This increases the depressant effects and can be fatal.

 Do not drive or operate machinery while taking Quaaludes.